MSc Financial Technology with Data Science

 All students will complete their studies with a 60-credit individual research or implementation project of their choosing from a selection proposed by project supervisors.
 This unit will provide students with first-hand experience in planning, running, documenting, and presenting a substantial piece of original work in the field of financial technology.
 The aim of this unit is to give students a substantial opportunity to integrate material from all taught units that they have studied as part of the programme, to demonstrate the breadth and depth of their learning on the MSc.

-Please visit the programme catalogue for full details of the MSc Financial Technology with Data Science.
+Visit our programme catalogue for full details of the structure and unit content for our MSc Financial Technology with Data Science.

 See international equivalent qualifications on the International Office website.